-The acceptability of a wind energy development will be judged on whether its benefits can be shown to outweigh any significant impacts on:
+In other areas, the acceptability of wind energy development will be judged on whether its benefits can be shown to outweigh any significant impacts on:

 - 1. The character and appearance of the landscape or townscape; - 2.
 The living and working conditions of occupants of nearby property by reason of visual impact, noise, shadow flicker or reflected light; - 3.
 Any nationally important designation, including their visual amenity and setting; - 4.
 Areas of ecological importance; - 5.
-Potential for cumulative effects with other existing or proposed wind energy developments; - 6.
+Potential for cumulative effects with other existing or proposed wind energy; - 6.
 Transport infrastructure and highway safety; - 7.
 Civilian and military aeronautical radar services or the operation of aerodromes and their protected surfaces; and, - 8.
 Telecommunications and television reception.